LagoVista/docs/guides/devicemessagedef/showadevmestype/description.md

 | Is Required | "x" | Input data has to exist |
 | JSON Path | "JSON" | See <a href="https://support.nuviot.com/help.html#/messaging/parsing/parsingjsonmessage" target="_blank">Parsing a JSON</a>  |

-The JSON Path is context sensitive as are the rest of the Message Field options bason on which **Content Type** was selected in the Device Message Type definition.
+The JSON Path is context sensitive as are the rest of the Message Field options based on on which **Content Type** was selected in the Device Message Type definition.
 Read more about parsing data from different content types <a href="https://support.nuviot.com/help.html#/messaging/parsing/index" target="_blank">Parsing from .........</a>